 Stockholm Conference (1972)

-Coming out of the Stockholm Conference, Principle 21 is viewed as the prime element for international environmental law.
+In the Stockholm Conference, Principle 21 is viewed as the prime element for international environmental law.
 The principle states that “States have, in accordance with the Charter of the United Nations and the principles of international law, the sovereign right to exploit their own resources pursuant to their own environmental policies, and the responsibility to ensure that activities within their jurisdiction or control do not cause damage to the environment of other States or of areas beyond the limits of national jurisdiction.”
 The exercise of the right is tempered by the findings of the Smelter cases in that states cannot cause transboundary environmental damage to areas outside their jurisdiction.

 The conference also led to the creation of the United Nations Environment Program (UNEP).